bcomnes/node-handbook/README.md

 We will be acquiring items and tools along the way.

-## How long is this adventure going to last
+## How long is this adventure going to last?

 Getting through all the material is going to take time.
 Visit the places that seem most interesting, and don't get stuck on something you find boring or overwhelming.
 Programming is [more fun and effective as a hobby](https://twitter.com/substack/status/586438480164589568) and you will learn more if you treat it that way.